nvieira-mcgill/alala/docs/index.rst

      >>> solved_finalrawdata = alala.RawData("solved"+finaldatadir, stackdir) # new object
      >>> solved_finalrawdata.radial_PSFs(ra, dec)

-This will save plots of the radial PSFs to a new directory for all of the raw data.
+This will extract an object (which should be an **unsaturated** star) at the given save plots of the radial PSFs to a new directory for all of the raw data.

 **Important:** if you don't want to diagnose the images yourself, you can provide an additional argument when initializing the ``RawData`` object to ignore data of poor quality: